purescript-contrib/purescript-coroutines/README.md

 - When `f` is the `Await i` functor, the coroutine waits for an input of type `i`
 - When `f` is the `Transform i o` functor, the coroutine waits for an input of type `i`, and emits an output of type `o`

+See the article "Coroutine Pipelines" in _The Monad Reader, Issue 19_ for more details.

 Using these building blocks, we can create some standard coroutines, which can form pipelines.

 Here is a coroutine which generates the natural numbers in order: